acaglayan/CNN_randRNN/more_info.md

 - `FINE_EXTRACTION` is for the use of finetuned CNN models as backbone models. <br/>
 - `FINE_RECURSIVE_NN` runs multiple random RNNs using finetuned CNN models. <br/>

-Check the source code for each individual step command line parameters.
+Check the source code for each individual step's command line parameters.
 See the paper for training hyperparameters.